Mahmudur Rahman: Reactions to arrest

-International human rights groups criticised the government's actions and called for the release of Rahman and the four bloggers.
-Protesting were Human Rights Watch, the International Federation of Human Rights (FIDH) and the World Organization Against Torture (OMCT), which also asked the government to guarantee Rahman's security from torture; and the Asian Human Rights Commission.
+International human rights groups criticised the government's actions and called for the release of Mahmudur Rahman and the four bloggers.
+Protesting were Human Rights Watch, the International Federation of Human Rights (FIDH) and the World Organization Against Torture (OMCT), which also asked the government to guarantee Mahmudur Rahman's security from torture; and the Asian Human Rights Commission.

 In addition, press organisations supported release of the publisher and bloggers, and urged the government to protect freedom of the press.
 They included International Federation of Journalists and the Committee to Protect Journalists.

 Bangladesh politicians and activists generally responded in terms of their affiliations.
 Concerns expressed included that the government was increasing tensions, and opposition leaders urged freedom of the press.
-Representatives of the Awami League and those who opposed Rahman repeated accusations against him.
+Representatives of the Awami League and those who opposed Mahmudur Rahman repeated accusations against him.
 Nurul Kabir, editor of the competing daily, New Age, said, "I have serious disagreement with the editorial policy of Mahmudur Rahman and the most of the contents that his paper Amar Desh disseminates, but I have no doubt that the government has arrested him primarily because of his active support for the opposition political camps.
 In a democratic dispensation, this is unacceptable."

 After a Dhaka court accepted charges against 41 opposition politicians related to protests, BNP committee member MK Anwar spoke before a rally at the National Press Club.
 He said, "There's no peace in people's minds.
 Opposition leaders and workers are subjected to extreme torture.
 Now they (the Awami League government) have launched coercive acts against mass media.
 This government can't tolerate its opponents' views.
 They've closed down 'Amar Desh' printing press after arresting its acting editor Mahmudur Rahman."
-On the other hand, a leader of the Shahbag protests repeated accusations of Rahman's misinformation.
+On the other hand, a leader of the Shahbag protests repeated accusations of Mahmudur Rahman's misinformation.

-After more than a month of confinement, 15 editors signed a joint statement that demanded the release of Rahman, dismissal of cases against Rahman's mother and Daily Sangram for printing Amar Desh after Rahman's arrest, and an end to the ban on Amar Desh's publication, as well as similar bans from 5 May on broadcasters Diganta and Islamic TV.
+After more than a month of confinement, 15 editors signed a joint statement that demanded the release of Mahmudur Rahman, dismissal of cases against Mahmudur Rahman's mother and Daily Sangram for printing Amar Desh after Mahmudur Rahman's arrest, and an end to the ban on Amar Desh's publication, as well as similar bans from 5 May on broadcasters Diganta and Islamic TV.

-Books

-Mahmudur Rahman has written several books in Bangla and English.
-His latest book titled "The Political History of Muslim Bengal: An Unfinished Battle of Faith," argues for a new Muslim Bengali identity rooted in a political history beginning with the independent Muslim Sultanate and closing with the 1971 liberation war of Bangladesh.
-The book was published by Cambridge Scholars Publishing in January 2019.
+Rahman published, in 2019, The Political History of Muslim Bengal, which he had written in ten months in prison.
+Mohammad Hossain, in a review for Insight Turkey, said, "it vividly captures the tensions and intricacies of emerging notions of Bangladeshi Muslim identity".

+Personal life

+He married Firoza Khan, the daughter of Harunur Rashid Khan Monno.